petersjl/AdventOfCode2015/README.md

 - Day 15: Science for Hungry People
 - Day 16: Aunt Sue
 - Day 17: No Such Thing as Too Much
+- Day 18: Like a GIF For Your Yard